mx101/NotGalaga/DEVELOPMENT.md

 - 1:35am - Enemy bullets are no longer invisible

 - 11:30am - Started Wave generation system.
 Currently activates on single key press and spawns in a line of bees

+- 11:45am - Playing around with std::rand() to determine if an enemy should shoot or no

+- 11:55am - Slight tangent to include XInput header